NVIDIA/mig-parted/deployments/systemd/README.md

 ```bash
 nvidia-mig-parted apply -f /etc/nvidia-mig-manager/config.yaml -k /etc/nvidia-mig-manager/hooks.yaml
 ```
-(An alternative is to ensure that the required environment variables are passed to `sudo`)
+(An alternative is to ensure that the required environment variables are passed to `sudo` by using `sudo -E` instead)

 As noted above, these hooks do everything they can to ensure that the services are started and stopped so that the new configuration is applied cleanly.
 If